gakey1/BookVibeApp/README.md

 | XAMPP | `/xampp/` in path or `/opt/lampp/` exists | localhost:3306 |
 | Production | Hostname contains `infinityfree` or `bookvibe` | Remote MySQL |

-No code changes needed when moving between environments.
+No code changes is needed when moving between environments.

 ## Academic Project